 The 1000D writes its imaging data to SDHC cards, while the Z7 uses XQD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 1000D and Nikon Z7 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the Z7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1000D does not offer wifi capability.
+In contrast, the 1000D does not provide wifi capability.

-The Z7 is a recent model that features in the current product line-up of Nikon.
-In contrast, the 1000D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1000D was succeeded by the Canon 1100D.
+Both the 1000D and the Z7 have been discontinued, but can regularly be found used on eBay.
+The 1000D was replaced by the Canon 1100D, while the Z7 was followed by the Nikon Z7 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what is the bottom line?
 Which of the two cameras – the Canon 1000D or the Nikon Z7 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 1000D: